de-Boer-Lab/hashFrag/README.md

 # Basic usage

+Example usage of hashFrag is provided below on an example dataset composed of 10,000 sequences (each 200 base pairs in length).

+Note that the `filter_existing_splits` and `create_orthogonal_splits` pipelines require specification of a pairwise alignment score threshold to define homology between sequences.
+If users do not have a predefined threshold for homology, we recommend computing pairwise alignment scores between a set of random (e.g., dinucleotide shuffled) sequences, and then defining a threshold above the distribution of values observed.

 ## Existing data splits

 Existing train-test data splits can be handled by providing two separate FASTA files to hashFrag as input.
 This limits the homology search process to inter-data split comparisons.
 Specifically, a BLAST database is constructed over the train sequences and the test sequences are queried against this database to identify pairs with high local alignment scores.

 > Filter sequences in the test split exhibiting homology with any sequences in the train split.
-This requires specification of an alignment score threshold to define homology between sequences.
 ```
 hashFrag filter_existing_splits \
 --train_fasta_path example_train_split.fa.gz \
 --test_fasta_path example_test_split.fa.gz \
--t 60 \
+-t 60 \ # threshold
 -o filter_existing_splits.work
 ```